 Where I have needed to work with my hand over existing pastel, I have used a section of clear perspex to protect the picture surface and this also protects light coloured areas from dry pastel dust falling on them from above.

 Note the shading in the sky goes to darker blue overhead.
 I have not tried to match the exact blue for the moment – that can await a later check towards the end.

-1. The first image above shows a base coat of pastel applied to the footpath on the right foreground.
+1. The first image above shows a base coat of pastel applied to the footpath.
 This is loosely applied as you can see.
-This first layer establishes the colour as a brick red.
+This first layer establishes the colour as brick red.

 2. A second layer of white pastel on the top will lighten the base colour, but no blending takes place yet.